Are you eligible to apply for the Japanese Government Monbukagakusho (MEXT) Scholarship?

 - Completed 16 years of school education in countries other than Japan, have at least two years of experience in research at a university or research center following that degree, and be considered to have academic competency equal to university graduates in the same field, as recognized by a Japanese graduate school

-Field of StudyYou must apply in the same field that you studied previously at university or a related field.
+Field of StudyYou must apply in the same field that you studied previously at university or in a related field.
 Your field of study must be available at the university you are applying to and taught there in a language that you are competent in (English or Japanese).

 A “related field” is a field of research that falls within the same discipline as something you majored in previously.
 If your past and future fields could be majors in the same faculty, or if one is a subset of another, they are related.
 For example, international relations and political science are clearly related.
 The same could be said for media studies and communication, or mechanical engineering and robotics.
-If you come from a multidisciplinary field, such as area studies, then any of the related fields are fair game.
-Do not worry about the specific name of the major or graduate school, all that matters if if the contents of the degree program are related.
+If you come from a multidisciplinary field, such as area studies, then any of the related fields are acceptable.
+Do not worry about the specific name of the major or graduate school, all that matters is if the contents of the degree program are related.

 Field of Study Limitations by Country

 MEXT allows the embassy in each country, in consultation with the local government, to limit the fields of study in which you can apply.
 Please check the website of the Japanese Embassy in your country to see if this applies to you.

 Prohibition of Technical/Artistic Training Fields

 The MEXT Scholarship does not permit study of traditional Japanese performance arts, such as Kabuki and Japanese Dance, that require studio training.
 You could study kabuki, etc., but not take part in a to train performers.